nggit/tremolo-docs/deployment.md

 su -c 'exec python3 hello.py' - app
 ```

-If translated into a full Dockerfile, it becomes as follows (adjust to your project):
+If translated into a full `Dockerfile`, it becomes as follows (adjust to your project):

 ```
 FROM alpine:3.18